 Machine Tool/Manufacturing Laboratory – Equipped with 20 manual tool-room style engine lathes, vertical and universal milling machines, drill presses, and radial drill presses.
 Traditional machining operations are introduced and reinforced in this laboratory with the goal of giving the students hands-on exposure to various methods and techniques applied to production so as to give a better understanding of the related design concepts.

-Materials Testing Laboratory – Includes a 160,000-pound universal testing machine and other test equipment to examine impact, torsion, hardness, and fatigue.
+Engineering Materials Laboratory – Includes a 160,000-pound universal testing machine and other test equipment to examine impact, torsion, hardness, and fatigue.
 Metallographic preparation and computer-aided image processing are used to examine material structure.
 Heat-treating furnaces are also used to investigate the effects of thermal processing.

 Mechanical Design Laboratory – Equipped as a standard industrial research and development laboratory in the area of mechanical systems dynamics.
 This facility enables students to analyze rotational equipment, industrial power transmission devices, and various mechanical linkage designs.
 Using a 'learn-by-doing' approach, students are able to apply the theoretical concepts conveyed during lecture to complete rigorous laboratory assignments.